philbooth/check-types.js/README.md

 * `check.webUrl(thing)`:
   Returns `true`
-  if `thing` is an HTTP or HTTPS URL,
+  if `thing` seems like an HTTP or HTTPS URL,
   `false` otherwise.

 * `check.length(thing, value)`: